trickstercache/trickster/docs/alb.md

 Separate from an HA use case, it is possible to use Time Series Merge as a Federation broker that merges responses from different, non-redundant tsdb endpoints; for example, to aggregate metrics from a solution running clusters in multiple regions, with separate, in-region-only tsdb deployments.
 In this use case, it is recommended to [inject labels](./prometheus.md#injecting-labels) into the responses to protect against data collisions across series.
 Label injection is demonstrated in the snippet below.

+For request paths that are not mergeable by the configured time series provider, TSM does not fan the request out.
+Those requests are dispatched directly to the first live pool target.
+The same first-live-target fallback is used when a request cannot be prepared for the merge path.

 #### Merge Strategy

 By default, TSM deduplicates values when merging series with identical labels — for each timestamp, only one value is kept.
 This works well for HA configurations where backends hold redundant copies of the same data.